Updated: May 8, 2022

 Human rights are intrinsic and inalienable rights that range from the most fundamental - the right to life - to those that make life worth living, such as the rights to food, education, work, health, and liberty; and are given to all of us by God at the time of us coming in existence.

-The defence and right to life of an unborn, who is not at fault for his existence, should be inalienable for justice and must be accepted over someone's 'right to abortion'.
+The defense and right to life of an unborn, who is not at fault for his existence, should be inalienable for justice and must be accepted over someone's 'right to abortion'.